 Before operation, perform the daily inspection and verify the skid shoes are set at the desired height.

-If weight transfer is used, set the weight transfer so the blade will lower to the ground in the float position.
-Shift the power unit into low range.

-Set the blade wings to the desired position or angle.
+Set the weight transfer (if equipped) to the Off position.
+Use the power unit's hydraulic control lever and switch to set the blade wings to the desired position or angle.
 Move the machine into position and lower the V-blade to the ground.
-If the skid shoes are used to determine the depth of the blade, place the primary SDLA lever in the float position.

-When cleaning hard packed snow from hard surfaces, slight down pressure may be used.

-A CAUTION
+Place the power unit's hydraulic control lever in the float position by pushing it forward until the detent engages.
+The lever will stay in this position until intentionally removed.

-Using down pressure on the V-blade may reduce the power unit's steering ability.
-Use only slight down pressure when necessary.

-Push the power unit's primary SDLA lever to the right until there is slight down pressure on the blade and then release.
+When cleaning hard packed snow from hard surfaces, slight down pressure on the V-blade may be used.
+Push the hydraulic control lever forward until there is slight down pressure on the V-blade and then release.

-Refer to power unit operator's manual for operation of power unit controls.

-GENERAL OPERATION

 Drive forward slowly while keeping a close watch for potential hazards.